MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-services.md

 For more information, see [Troubleshooting web service errors](web-service-troubleshooting.md).

 ### Web services best practices

 Apart from the articles mentioned previously, you might also want to learn more about best practices when working with web services in [!INCLUDE[prod_short](../includes/prod_short.md)].

 For more information, see [Web services best practices](web-services-best-practices.md).

 ## The OData standard

 Web services of type REST API and OData are both based on OData version 4.
 The OData standard is well suited for web service applications that require a uniform, flexible, general purpose interface for exposing create retrieve update delete \(CRUD\) operations on a tabular data model to clients.
-OData can also be used for applications that are primarily RPC-oriented by using unbound actions.
+You can also use OData for applications that are primarily RPC-oriented by using unbound actions.
 OData supports Representational State Transfer \(REST\)-based data services.

 REST-based data services  enable resources that are identified using Uniform Resource Identifiers \(URIs\) and defined in an abstract data model \(EDM\) to be published and edited by web clients within corporate networks and across the Internet using simple Hypertext Transfer Protocol \(HTTP\) messages.
 OData services are lightweight, with functionality often referenced directly in the URI.